 Sick dogs often behave in unusual ways, and cuddling might be making it worse.
 A behavior change is always something to be mindful of.
 Pay attention to any other adjustments in your dog’s performance and routine.
-Check them for pain or symptoms of illness so that you can take them to the vet’s clinic and get them back to feeling normal.
+Check them for pain or signs of illness so that you can take them to the vet’s clinic and get them back to feeling normal.

 4. Personality Changes

-You aren’t the same person you were five years ago and neither is your dog.
+You aren’t the same person you were 5 years ago, and neither is your dog.
 They lose interest in some things, and becoming less social is relatively common in animals.
 This process is especially prevalent in young dogs progressing through the developmental stages.
 It’s sometimes disheartening to think we brought home an affectionate puppy only to have them mature into one that is more independent.
 Our job as dog owners is to love them through all of their phases and let them know that the opportunity to cuddle is always available without forcing them.

 It’s painful to think about, but not all dogs come from the loving homes we hope they do.
 If your fur kid came from an abusive owner prior to you, they might be overly cautious around you and other people.
 Keep your eyes peeled for how your dog gets treated by your friends and family.
 If there was an incident where they were abused behind your back, it might have traumatized them into thinking that their home is no longer safe.
 Be patient with your pups and think critically about who and what was around when the behavior changed.